HobbyOSs/opennask/README.md

 $ cmake -G Ninja  -DCMAKE_C_COMPILER=gcc-4.9 -DCMAKE_CXX_COMPILER=g++-4.9
 ```

-# Build osask project files
+# Build osask project files (debian)

 * You need to install mtools to build these files
 * You need to install QEMU to test it

-'wine' will be very helpful for you to wine debug original nask
+'wine' will be very helpful for you to debug original nask

-## Build day 03, harib00i img
+## Build day 03, harib00i img (debian)

 * Target names are formatted like `XX_day_haribxxx_{action}`
     * Actions are `sys`, `run`, `clean` and so on

 ```
+# apt-get install qemu

 $ cd opennask/build
 $ ninja
 $ ninja 03_day_harib00i_img